japhy-team/paypal/README.md

 	)

 	func paypalExpressCheckoutHandler(w http.ResponseWriter, r *http.Request) {
-		// An example to start a paypal express checkout for digital goods
+		// An example to setup paypal express checkout for digital goods

 		// Create an appengine context for this request appengineContext := appengine.NewContext(r)